 In the CLOR, you can find all training material uploaded directly into the CLOR as well as categories dividing these training materials.
 You’ll notice that the categories are shared from the categories you created in the Courses area of the platform.
 Any objects that you’ve pushed from courses into the CLOR will also appear here.

 You can add new categories in the CLOR, which will automatically be replicated in the Courses area of your platform (and vice-versa: if you create a new category in the Courses area it will automatically be replicated in the CLOR).
 It’s important to note that while you can upload and manage learning objects in the CLOR, you must still manage the order of your learning objects within a specific course in that course’s area on the LMS.
 You cannot do so from the CLOR.

 Please Note: Assignment learning objects cannot be managed in the CLOR.
 They are managed only at the course level.
-You cannot create this kind of learning object in a course.
+You cannot create this kind of learning object in the CLOR, but only in a course.

 Adding New Training Material in the CLOR

 The process of uploading new training material is identical in the CLOR as it is within a specific course.
 First, make sure you’ve selected the correct category in which you want to place your new learning object from the category list on the left side of the page.
 Then, press the Add Training Material button on the right side of the main CLOR page.
 Here, you will see the process is identical as to if you were adding training material within a specific course.

 From the dropdown menu that will appear, select whether you want to upload, import, or create a new learning object by selecting the type of object.
 Complete the process of uploading, importing, or creating the learning object by filling out as much information as possible in each pop up box and tab.
 If you need some guidance, you can read more about the process of creating and managing various training materials.
 When you’re finished uploading or creating a learning object, press Save Changes.
 The object will not appear in your central repository.